Types of Information Collected

 Abbott stores data on secured servers and takes reasonable steps to protect personal information from misuse, interference, loss and unauthorized access, modification or disclosure.
 It is Abbott’s practice to secure each Abbott Web Site that collects personal information; however, when information is collected online the confidentiality of personal information transmitted over the Internet cannot be guaranteed.
 We urge you to exercise caution when transmitting personal information over the Internet, especially personal information related to your health.
 Abbott cannot guarantee that unauthorized third parties will not gain access to your personal information; therefore, when submitting personal information to Abbott websites, you must weigh both the benefits and the risks.

 Does Abbott transfer or disclose personal information to different jurisdictions?

 Abbott stores data on secured servers in several countries around the world.
-Please be aware that information you provide to us or we obtain as a result of your use of the Abbott services may be processed and transferred or disclosed to recipients in countries other than Australia, including the United States, Malaysia, Singapore, Germany, Japan and India.
+Please be aware that information you provide to us or we obtain as a result of your use of the Abbott services may be processed and transferred or disclosed to recipients in countries other than Australia, including the United States, Malaysia, Singapore, Germany, Japan, New Zealand and India.
 The privacy and data protection laws in such countries may not be equivalent to the laws of Australia.
 By using and participating in any Abbott websites or providing us with your information, you consent to this collection, transfer, disclosure, storage, and processing of information to and in such countries.

 How is your information used for marketing?